-Definitions: The indicator is based on the accuracy of all Doppler locations provided by LEOLUTs for reference beacons used as part of the QMS monitoring as specified in C/S A.003.
+Definitions: The indicator is based on the accuracy of all Doppler solutions provided by LEOLUTs for reference beacons as specified in C/S A.003.

-Metric(s): Percentage = number of Doppler locations within 5 km / total number of Doppler locations.
+Metric(s): Percentage = number of Doppler locations within 5 km / total number of Doppler locations \ 100.

 Data Collection Process: Data is sent by MCCs to the associated nodal MCC as part of QMS monitoring specified in document C/S A.003.
-Nodal MCCs report quarterly to the Secretariat in an Excel/database format, for each LUT and satellite pair, the total number of Doppler locations and the number of Doppler locations within 5 km.
+Nodal MCCs report monthly or quarterly to the Secretariat in an Excel/database format, as below, for each LUT and satellite pair, the total number of Doppler locations and the number of Doppler locations within 5 km.